flpolycyber/flpolycyber.github.io/REFERENCE.md

 This document will give a quick overview on to contribute to FPU Cybersecurity Club's Website.

-*** If you haven't worked with Git, GitHub, and an IDE like VS Code before, I reccomend referring to [CONTRIBUTING.md](/CONTRIBUTING.md) for a more in-depth overview including Git setup.
+*** If you haven't worked with Git, GitHub, and an IDE like VS Code before, I recommend referring to [CONTRIBUTING.md](/CONTRIBUTING.md) for a more in-depth overview including Git setup.

 This guide also assumes you've already cloned the repository to your local files.
 If you haven't, refer to the document linked above.

+## Adding Code to the Main Branch

+All changes to a repository's main branch should be done through a feature branch, and merged into the main branch via a pull request.

+### TL;DR

+git checkout main
+git pull
+git checkout -b feature-thing-im-working-on git diff git add <path/name of changed file>
+git commit -m 'short, meaningful commit message' git push -u origin feature-thing-im-working-on

 ## Step 1: Navigate to the repository